 CREASION started through the collaborative effort of a group of friends to fill the gap that existed in the development sector.
 Mr. Aanand Mishra currently leads the organisation as the Founder and President.
 However, to complement and enhance his ideas we have a very strong board backing the organisation from the beginning.

-Currently, we have a strong team of fifteen members overseeing and working for different projects who don’t compromise on the ethics and values of the organisation.
-Besides, volunteers are also the greatest asset of the organisation who have contributed their passion, enthusiasm, time and ideas to leverage the vision of the organisation and materialize it for the betterment of our intended beneficiaries and projects.
+Currently, we have a strong team of sixteen members overseeing and working for different projects who don’t compromise on the ethics and values of the organization.
+Besides, volunteers are also the greatest asset of the organization who have contributed their passion, enthusiasm, time and ideas to leverage the vision of the organization and materialize it for the betterment of our intended beneficiaries and projects.

-CREASION extends its work in three different areas.
-They are Environment, Emergency Disaster Response and Empowerment.
-The thematic areas engage women, children and youth as the drivers of change.
+CREASION extends its work in five different areas.
+They are Environment, Disaster, Women, Youth and Children.
 There are different projects that cater to these thematic areas.

 The different projects that cater to the specific areas are- Volunteer for Change (VFC), Women for Change (WFC), Waste Smart School, Recycler Saathi, and Emergency Disaster Response (EDR).
 While Recycler Saathi works for the environment and Emergency Disaster Response (EDR) looks after emergency disaster-related responses, the other three programs cater to the empowerment of children, youth and women.
 Volunteer for Change engages youth, Women for Change works for women and Waste Smart School educates and aware children.